-Standard Allowance Per week Single student £19.26 per week Partner living with student travel allowance £19.26 per week Student with dependants living with student or disability £57.78 per week
+STANDARD ALLOWANCE PER WEEK Single student £19.84 per week Partner living with student travel allowance £19.84 per week Student with dependants living with student or disability £59.52 per week reimbursement or contribution towards placement travel costs is received from the School/Faculty or statutory funding provider.

 - 7.14.2.
-An additional weekly travel allowance of £9.63 per week may be included at the discretion of the Fund for students: - Living outside the West Midlands travel area - Required to travel to placement within the current academic year as part of their studies, but only for the number of weeks of placement. - Looking after a family member, partner or friend who needs help because of their illness, fatality, disability, a mental health problem or an addiction and cannot cope without support.
+An additional weekly travel allowance of £9.92 per week may be included at the discretion of the Fund for students: - Living outside the West Midlands travel area - Required to travel to placement within the current academic year as part of their studies, but only for the number of weeks of placement and only if no

+• Looking after a family member, partner or friend who needs help because of their illness, fatality, disability, a mental health problem or an addiction and cannot cope without support.
 Carer support given by the student must be unpaid.
 Relevant supporting evidence of carer responsibilities must be provided.